 - Our 7 Secrets to a Successful Tournament presentation.

-- Travel Guide for Teams – very important information about procedures on the day of the tournament (to be published in early 2018)
+- Travel Guide for Teams (2018 version) – very important information about procedures on the day of the tournament (2019 version will be available in January)

 - Check-in and Prop Handling Procedures

 Teams and spectators are advised to carpool as much as possible – the amount of parking close to the school building is limited.
 Please observe the posted parking signs.
 The streets and parking areas around the schools are patrolled by the Ossining Police; vehicles that are parked in no-parking zones are likely to be towed!